My work focuses on creating interactive experiences that have a meaningful purpose.

 As a graduate in Graphic Design and Visual Communication who defines herself as 95% digital, I love designing interfaces and thinking about how to get to the best usability while focusing on aesthetics.
 The other 5% rests in my love (maybe obsession) for paper and notebooks, but I rather design for screens.

 After graduating from Graphic Design, I felt the need to design for new formats.
 I was fascinated with Processing, so I took a master’s in Advanced Interaction, where I learned from 0 how to code, and how to make art with electronics using Arduino.
 I also got fascinated with AR and VR using Unity, which I am willing to expertise on, as I feel that the way we interact with screens is evolving to a more immersive experience.
+Here is an article I wrote about it.

 I am very proud to have been able to display one of my Arduino based projects, The End of Emotional Privacy, at Sónar+D (Barcelona), Global Grad Show (Dubai), and Mobile Week (Barcelona).
 I even got interviewed on the news, a tv show, and in several newspapers and blogs!
 Crazy times.